 cbar.ax.yaxis.get_offset_text().set_fontsize(title_sz) # change exp size

-cbar.ax.yaxis.OFFSETTEXTPAD = 11 # moving exponent so it doesnt overlap with top of colorbar
+cbar.ax.yaxis.OFFSETTEXTPAD = 11 # moving exponent so it doesn't overlap with top of colorbar

 cbar.ax.tick_params(labelsize=label_sz) # set label size of ticks